-- Accountable for development and implementation of timely and effective workload development processes within the School, ensuring compliance with Collective Agreements, Local Memoranda of Understanding, and College workloading procedures. - Establishes fair, consistent and transparent workload assignment principles and consults with faculty to ensure teaching assignments align with available expertise, and provide the most effective delivery of curriculum to students.
+- Accountable for development and implementation of timely and effective workload development processes within the School, ensuring compliance with Collective Agreements, Local Memoranda of Understanding, and College workloading procedures. - Establishes fair, consistent and transparent workload assignment principles and consults with faculty to ensure teaching assignments align with available expertise and provide the most effective delivery of curriculum to students.
 Ensures alignment of technical support resource requirements with curriculum. - Works collaboratively with staff in the Academic Operations Department to facilitate the development of SWFs and Part-time/Partial Load/Sessional contracts in accordance with the Academic Planning Cycle and the School's enrolment plan. - Works with AO staff to effectively problem solve curriculum, workload and scheduling conflicts. - Collaborates with the other Chairs, regarding cross-school workload assignments. - Advises the Registrar's Office of student timetable/academic progress issues and works collaboratively with Academic Operations on reasonable and timely solutions.

-4. Financial, Health and Safety and Physical Resources Management (5%)
+4. Financial, Health and Safety and Physical Resources Management (10%)

-- Works collaboratively with the Dean, program faculty and others to identify detailed program needs in support of the program development process. - Assists with the development of the School budget.
-Responsible for the implementation of the program budgets related to curriculum delivery, using BARS budget reports, HR Data Suite Reports, and enrolment reports to analyze monthly activity and trends, and manage variances. - Collaborates with the Dean and Operations Manager to plan the effective procurement and allocation strategies for both financial and physical resources within the School according to the parameters of college and public sector accountability guidelines. - Provides academic expertise with regards to health and safety, capital plans, ancillary business as applicable.
+- Works collaboratively with the Dean, program faculty, International Education, and others to identify detailed program needs in support of the program development process. - Assists with the development of the School budget.
+Responsible for the implementation of the program budgets related to curriculum delivery, using BARS budget reports, HR Data Suite Reports, and enrolment reports to analyze monthly activity and trends, and manage variances. - Collaborates with the Dean and manager(s) to plan the effective procurement and allocation strategies for both financial and physical resources within the School according to the parameters of college and public sector accountability guidelines. - Provides academic expertise with regards to health and safety, capital plans, ancillary business as applicable. - Ensures health and safety and ergonomic needs of direct reports are proactively addressed, that issues are appropriately resolved and that safety procedures are enforced, in compliance with the Occupational Health and Safety Act. - Responsible for ensuring direct reports receive appropriate health and safety training.